This article is part of a larger series on Sales Management.

 Prospect: We are on a pretty tight budget and don’t see this fitting in.

 Sales rep: I completely understand.
 Many clients I work with find themselves in the same situation working on a tight budget [repeating back what’s heard], so it’s completely reasonable [validation].
 Is your concern more the immediate expense or worry that this investment won’t be worth it in the long run? [questions]

 Prospect: Honestly, it’s a little bit of both.

 Sales rep: I understand.
 So both the immediate spending plus worry about long-term value.
 What I can tell you is that purchasing [insert your solutions] can be looked at as a strong investment that can [value obtained from solutions such as cost-saving or increased productivity].
 In fact, all of our clients similar to your business see on average [value stat about ROI, increased productivity, decreased cost, increased sales, and so on].

 You might even have a case study or other data to share with the lead.
 You may be able to further address spending concerns by extending a discount or free trial, or providing a convincing demo or some other type of consultation.
 If you can’t prove the value to the prospect or overcome the spending objection, keep in mind that the lead may simply not be appropriate for your products or services.

 2. Fear of Change

 Many objections relate to an operational comfort level.
-A lead may attempt to halt the sales process because they worry about a massive change your solution could cause, despite both showing interest in the solution and having the spending capabilities to purchase it.
-Fear of change is understandable, but can be overcome.
+A lead may attempt to halt the sales process because they worry about a massive change your solution could cause, even though they are interested and have the budget to invest.
+Fear of change is understandable but can be mitigated.

 Below are some common statements that indicate a fear of change objection: